Coronavirus (COVID-19)- updated information for visitors

 Neurorehabilitation unit

-The neurorehabilitation unit offers inpatient rehabilitation for children and young people up to 16 years with acquired brain and spinal cord injuries who no longer need ongoing significant medical treatment.
+The neurorehabilitation unit offers inpatient rehabilitation for children and young people up to 16 years old with acquired brain and spinal cord injuries who no longer need ongoing significant medical treatment.
 Our focus is to help children and young people develop skills, and to reduce the impact of the injury on their everyday life, when they leave hospital.
-Typically the admission will be six weeks long.
+Typically the admission will be 6 weeks long.
 The team work in partnership with young people and their families to make an individualised and goal-directed programme of rehabilitation.
-This helps us to ensure that we are working towards things that are important and meaningful to every young person and family.
+This helps us to make sure that we are working towards things that are important and meaningful to every young person and family.

 Children's sleep centre